 The tests requiring more than [20] dB SNR level are set to N/A in the test requirements.

+Unless otherwise stated, the performance requirement tests for IAB-DU shall apply to mIAB-DU (see D.204 in Table 4.6-1).

 < Next change >